jeyabbalas/hello-wasm-wasi/CNCF Wasm Day - Notes/Cloud Native Wasm Day (4th May 2021) - Part I.md

 ### Why?

-1. Common problems in Wasm and Cloud-native communities—
+1. **Common problems** in Wasm and Cloud-native communities—
    * Dealing with code that depends on the <u>concept of a file system</u> in a place where there is no file system.
-   * How do you separate the business logic of an app and the orchestration of that app?
+   * <u>Separating the business logic from the orchestration</u> of that app.

 ### Why was WASI created?

-1. To enable languages other than JS to run on browsers at <u>near-native speeds</u>.
+1. Enable <u>languages other than JS</u> to run on browsers at near-native speeds.
-2. Run the code in a <u>well-isolated, secure sandbox</u> because you need to trust what you download from the internet.
+2. Needs to run in a <u>well-isolated, secure sandbox</u> because you can't trust the internet.
-3. For speed, the language needs to be close to the user's native instruction set architecture or ISA (e.g., x86, Arm64, etc.) but without specializing to any specific architecture.
-Wasm created a low-layered abstraction over these architectures.
+3. To be fast, the language binary should be close to the user's native ISA (instruction set architecture e.g., x86, Arm64, RISC-V, etc.) but without specializing to any specific ISA.
+Wasm created a low-layered abstraction over these ISAs.
 This makes Wasm <u>portable</u>.
+4. Portability motivated <u>out-of-browser applications</u>.
-4. The lightweightness and portability appealed to non-browser communities.
-But these users started <u>compromising Wasm's security and portability</u>.
-They gave the Wasm binaries full access to OS call library.
-Unsafe and ties you to the OS.
-So, we need both an abstract ISA and an abstract OS!
+5. But these applications <u>compromised security and portability</u> by giving Wasm full access to OS syscall library.
+This is unsafe and ties you to the OS.
+We need both an abstract ISA and an abstract OS.
-5. **WASI**: a modular set of system interfaces.
-It includes the usual low-level system interfaces but also some high-level ones (e.g., neural networks)
+6. **WASI**: a modular set of system interfaces.
+It includes the usual low-level system interfaces but also some high-level ones (e.g., neural networks, crypto, etc.).

-### Concept of file systems
+### Challenge: Concept of file systems

-1. Today, having direct access to the file system is the exception than the rule.
+1. Today, having <u>direct access to the file system</u> is the exception than the rule.
+Examples— apps on the browser, cloud, edge, FAIRified, etc.
-   * <u>Browser apps</u>: they are apps that run within other apps.
-To protect users from malicious code, these apps don't have direct access to the user's file system.
-   * <u>Cloud compute</u>: cloud system decouples storage from compute.
-   * <u>Edge devices</u>: too lightweight to support a file system.
-   * FAIR systems.

-### What?

-1. What is a file?
-It has two components—
+2. Components of a file—
    * <u>Data</u>: an array or stream of data.
-Most programs only need this.
-   * <u>Metadata</u>: data about that data e.g., filename, time stamps, permissions, *storage device information*, etc. When working with metadata, you need to know the conventions of the host system.
-Few programs need this info (e.g., creating file backups).
+   * <u>Metadata</u>: data about data e.g., filename, time stamps, permissions, storage device information, etc. These are specific to the OS of the host.
+Very few programs care about this.
-2. <u>Compute</u>: working with data. <u>Metacompute</u>: working with metadata.
-Push metacompute to the edge.
+3. <u>Compute</u>: working with data. <u>Metacompute</u>: working with metadata.
+Push metacompute to the edge as much as possible.
-3. <u>Example</u>: a commandline app that shrinks an image file.
+4. <u>Example</u>: a commandline app that shrinks an image file.
-   * <u>File system-centric paradigm</u>: The Wasm module runs from inside a secure sandbox in the host system.
-The wasm module accepts an array of string arguments, one of which is a filename.
-Wasm module uses the filename to make an open sys call.
-The OS returns a handle to the file to the wasm module.
+   * <u>File system-centric paradigm</u>: the Wasm module runs from inside a secure sandbox in the host system.
+Input argument: filename.
+Wasm module uses the filename to make an open syscall and obtain a file handle from the OS.
 Then the wasm module uses the handle to read a stream of bytes.
 Here, the wasm module needs to know about the native file system.
-   * <u>Pushing the metacompute to the edge</u>: Say, the module runs `main(Stream) -> Result(Stream, Error)`.
-When the host sees this function, it knows that the module needs a `Stream`.
-And it knows how to convert a file into a `Stream` (open the file handle).
+   * <u>Pushing the metacompute to the edge</u>: the module runs `main(Stream) -> Result(Stream, Error)`.
+When run on command line the OS knows that the module needs a `Stream`.
+OS knows how to convert a file into a `Stream` (open the file handle).
 So, the host sends the `Stream` directly.
 Wasm doesn't need to know about the host OS.
 This design is more portable.
-It is also more secure (Wasm didn't need to make a sys call).
+It is also more secure (Wasm didn't need to make a syscall).

-### How?

-1. Three approaches (gradual adoption path) to compile a module to use WASI.
+### Gradual adoption paths to use WASI with security and portability

-   * <u>Legacy Wasm code</u>: already follows bad practices from traditional file system APIs.
+1. <u>Legacy Wasm code</u>: already follows bad practices from traditional file system APIs.
 It makes assumptions about the host OS.
 Use the `legacy file system interface` compiler flag.
+This will link your code in terms of WASI's file system interface (like POSIX APIs).
+Doesn't use virtualized file system, so it isn't fully portable.
+The code won't run in places where the host doesn't provide direct access to the file system.
+2. <u>Compatibility layer</u>: Users still use file APIs from their language library.
+The module implicitly virtualizes the file system and stores in linear memory.
+The file types are WASI IO types.
+Very portable but generates larger file size.
+3. <u>Use WASI IO APIs directly</u>: Uses code using WASI IO APIs directly.
+Write functions using IO types like `Streams` and not in terms of the file system.
+This code is very portable.

+### Opportunity for cloud-native

+1. Making a request from one container in one pod to another container in another pod is highly inefficient.
+2. It involves making 5 copies of data in each of the sender and the receiver pod.
+This is mainly because the service container is isolated from the sidecar container.
+3. Substitute the communication with a synchronous function call.
+Prevents the need for intermediate serialization/deserialization.
+4. Reduces the communication time to nanoseconds.

 ## From napkin to the Cloud: A WebAssembly journey